akashtadwai/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Akash, a senior year student with a major in Computer Science and Engineering Science [@IIT Hyderabad](https://www.iith.ac.in/).
+I'm Akash, a Quantitative Research Analyst [@JPMorgan Chase](https://www.jpmorganchase.com/).
+I am a graduate from [@IIT Hyderabad](https://www.iith.ac.in/) majoring in Computer Science and Engineering Science .
 My interests include, but are not limited to Deep Learning, Competitive Programming.
 In my free time you can find me binge-watching web series, movies or listening music or gossipping with friends 😁